ensiferum877/NASH-metadata-web-app/README.md

 **🌍Choropleth Map**: An animated geographical representation showing the number of studies by country over the years.
 This visualization provides a global view of NASH research trends.

+The application can be accessed through the following link: https://ensiferum877-nash-metadata-web-app-app-yotuur.streamlit.app

 # Acknowledgments

 This project relies on  GEOparse and biopython for data acquisition.
 The cleaning and structuring of data were made possible by OpenAI's GPT-4 models and their integration with Langchain.
+Contributions, feedback, and issues are welcome.